DrDonDon/amphora_microprediction/README.md

 [amphoraMicroPrediction.py](https://github.com/DrDonDon/amphora_microprediction/blob/master/amphoraMicroPrediction.py) is a module for running run.py.
 It is tailored for pandemic atm but will be expanded to support MicroPrediction in general

 [requirements.txt](https://github.com/DrDonDon/amphora_microprediction/blob/master/requirements.txt) is a list of all requirements to run this code.

+## Three top uses of amphora with Microprediction
+Microprediction users can use Amphora Data as an open source data collaboration tool

+### Contribute your data to the community
+Microprediction community members need a way to share data.
+They can test their models and showcase their prowess but can't store and share the data.
+Amphora lets them do this for free.
+Users can share their data with one-line commands or put it on the public repo for all to see

+### Use someone elses model output
+Any user of Amphora can get someone elses data on the platform.
+Many models are now open source but users typically need to run them themselves to get the data and insights, something which can be very computationally expensive.
+Instead, they can access the data instanly from Amphora.

+### Use as a reference for article on linkedin etc
+It is very easy to add a link to an Amphora for a reference in any article or github mention.
+Any reader can quickly access the data, in the same way they can access the code on github.